arachne-threat-intel/thread/CONTRIBUTING.md

 ## Feature Request Process

 Feature requests are a valuable way to improve Thread's functionality and meet the needs of our users.
-We follow a similar structued process for features:
+We follow a similar structured process for features:

 1. Check for Existing Requests